Stephen Mangan

-Stephen James Mangan (born 16 May 1968) is an English actor, comedian, presenter and writer.
-He has played Guy Secretan in Green Wing, Dan Moody in I'm Alan Partridge, Seán Lincoln in Episodes, Bigwig in Watership Down, Postman Pat in Postman Pat: The Movie, Richard Pitt in Hang Ups, Andrew in Bliss (2018), and Nathan Stern in The Split (2018–2022).
+Stephen James Mangan (born 16 May 1968) is a British actor, comedian, presenter and writer.
+He has played Guy Secretan in Green Wing, Dan Moody in I'm Alan Partridge, Seán Lincoln in Episodes, Bigwig in Watership Down, Postman Pat in Postman Pat: The Movie, Richard Pitt in Hang Ups, Adrian Mole in The Cappuccino Years, Andrew in Bliss (2018), and Nathan Stern in The Split (2018–2022).
+He is also known for presenting Artist of the Year (2018-present) on Sky Arts.

 As a stage actor, he was Tony-nominated for his portrayal of Norman in The Norman Conquests on Broadway.
 He starred as Bertie Wooster in Jeeves and Wooster in Perfect Nonsense at the Duke of York's Theatre in the West End, which won the 2014 Olivier Award for Best New Comedy.
 He co-presented the 2020 edition of Children In Need for the BBC.

 Early life and education

-Mangan was born in Ponders End, in Enfield, north London, to Irish parents.
-He has two sisters, Anita and Lisa.
+Mangan was born on 16 May 1968 in Ponders End, in Enfield, north London, to Irish parents.
+He has two younger sisters, Anita and Lisa.

 Mangan was educated at two private schools, Lochinver House School for boys in Potters Bar, and Haileybury and Imperial Service College (now co-educational), a boarding school in the village of Hertford Heath, Hertfordshire.
-He was in a school prog rock band called Aragon, who recorded an album called The Wizard's Dream.
+He was in a school prog rock band called Aragon, which recorded an album called The Wizard's Dream.

-After earning a Bachelor of Arts in law at Gonville and Caius College, Cambridge, Mangan took a year out to care for his mother, Mary, who died of colon cancer at age 45.
+Mangan studied for a Bachelor of Arts in Law at Gonville and Caius College, Cambridge, where he appeared in 21 plays, although he did not join the Cambridge Footlights.
+Mangan took a year out to care for his mother, Mary, who died of colon cancer at age 45.
 Weeks after her death, he auditioned for the Royal Academy of Dramatic Art and went on to study there for three years.
-His father, James, died of a brain tumour at age 63.
-Mangan backed the 2020 National Brain Appeal's a charity supporting research at the National Brain Hospital, with a unique online art gallery exhibition sale.